This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Thank you for your support!

 - Sooji will absorb all the liquid and start to thicken and leave the sides of the pan.
 Reduce the heat to the lowest setting and cover the pan.
 Simmer the upma for 5 minutes.
 After 5 minutes turn OFF the heat.

-- Add a tbsp of ghee, roasted cashews, and lemon juice to taste.
+- Add a tablespoon of ghee, roasted cashews, and lemon juice to taste.
 Give it a good stir.
 Garnish with some fresh cilantro and serve immediately.

 Notes